-SMTPBeamer is an e-mail server featuring the SMTP, POP3 and HTTP protocol.
+SMTPBeamer is an e-mail server for SMTP, POP3, IMAP and HTTP.

 Windows 2000/2003/2008/2012/2016, Windows XP, Windows Vista, Windows 7

 |Quick Start if you have a leased-line|

 If you have a leased-line or a direct connection to the Internet than you should receive messages using SMTP which is fast and reliable.
 For a quick start please read:

 Run Setup.exe or create a directory on your machine and copy all the files into this directory.

 Start MBAdmin.exe to configure SMTPBeamer.

 The first time you run SMTPBeamer you will be prompted for the following information:

 The address of the person who is responsible for maintaining SMTPBeamer.